 - Community Connections Practice Advice

 Please note as 1 July 2021, Better Futures is available to young people subject to permanent care orders from 15 years and 9 months and Home Stretch is available to young people subject to permanent care orders from 18 years of age.
-Updated practice advice will be released shortly to reflect these changes.

 For more information, see:

-- Better Futures (Post Care Service) factsheet (word)
+- Better Futures factsheet for providers (word)